top of page

 Modern Slavery Reporting

-• what the law requires now
+• What the law requires now

-• what reform proposals are gaining momentum
+• What reform proposals are gaining momentum

-• what prudent organisations should do before new obligations arrive
+• What prudent organisations should do before new obligations arrive

-Section: What the law requires now
+What the law requires now

 The current Act requires large entities operating in Australia to publish annual modern slavery statements.
 Those statements must describe the entity's structure, operations and supply chains, the risks of modern slavery in those areas, the actions taken to assess and address those risks, and how the entity assesses the effectiveness of those actions.